 Step 4.
 Fill out the New Child form.

 1. Name - Give the new learning objective a name (e.g., Create a quiz within D2L)

 2. Description - Descrive the learning objective (Optional)

 3. Enforced Assessment Method - Decide whether you would like to limit what types of activities are allowed to be used to assess the learning objective.
-You can decide to limit the assessment to any combination of: Discussions, Dropbox, Grades, Manual Assessment, Quizzes, Surveys
+You can decide to limit the assessment to any combination of: Discussions, Assignments, Grades, Manual Assessment, Quizzes, Surveys

 When you have finished filling out the form, click the Add button at the bottom of the page.